 High Mass Low Maintenance Construction

-Choosing construction materials that provide superior life cycle, heat storage and comfort, such as hard surface flooring on concrete, tile, stone and dense materials will provide a greater heat sink storage, improving passive solar heating and cooling while maintaining good steady thermal comfort.
+Choosing construction materials that provide superior life cycle, heat storage and comfort, such as hard surface flooring on concrete, tile, stone and dense materials will provide a greater heat sink storage (West windows), improving passive solar heating and cooling while maintaining good steady thermal comfort.
 Best practices with concrete and tile before and during installation, using good information and reports, can result in the best life cycle performance.

 Crawl Spaces increase energy used more than 20%, reduce comfort and add construction costs.
-Crawl spaces require the floor above to be insulated for even marginal comfort.
+Crawl spaces, unconditioned require the floor above to be insulated for even marginal comfort.
 By adding four feet of wall and a slab, you have a basement which doubles real living and storage space.
 You also save additional labor costs by eliminating installation of mechanicals in the crawl space.